 APASP News & Announcements

-- Read our February 2, 2018 update on Phase 2 review and prioritization.
+- Read our March 14, 2018 update on final steps of Phase 2 review and prioritization.

 - President Stearns released her final APASP Report and Recommendations to campus on Friday, January 12, 2018.